How to Get Started

 ABA's secondary insurance and enables you to go out on the track.
-Entry fees are 25.00 per rider.
+Entry fees are 15.00 per rider for members.

 Before you get up on the starting gate, it is suggested that first you closely watch the riders go around the track.
 Pay attention to their body motion over jumps (using arms and legs as shock absorbers) and note where riders are pedaling and when they are coasting.
 Take it slow on your first few laps.
 Remember, you are brand new to this and those fast, expert racers started off just like you.
 Take time to learn the track - know which obstacles are coming up and how to take it smoothly.
 Often, the difference in the beginner class is who is smoothest around the course rather than quickest

 Since BMX is a "short sprint" sport (with most races lasting 35 to 45 seconds), the start of a race is usually the most important.
 When you first begin racing, you'll most likely do what is called a one-footed start.
 Which is having one foot on your pedal and the other foot acting as a "kickstand," resting on the ground to keep you balanced.
 The majority of riders start with their right foot "forward" (on the pedals).
 Much like skateboarders or surfers, racers who line up in the gate with a left foot forward are called "goofy footed."
 Find out which feels most comfortable - there is no right or wrong way.